 Donnie Copeland (b.
-1977, Greenville, SC) studied painting at the University of Dallas and at Ouachita Baptist University.
-Working primarily with painted paper to produce non-objective, collaged canvases that emphasize pattern, texture, color and mark, Copeland’s works are a synthesis of the visuality of landscapes such as the planted fields and prairie that run along the Mississippi and Arkansas rivers as well as that of peoples and cultures local and distant, rural and urban.
-His work was recently part of Boundary Hunters, an exhibit featuring seven contemporary painters at Alfred University’s Fosdick Nelson Gallery in Alfred, New York.
-Other showings include exhibits at the Kansas City Artist’s Coalition, the Arkansas Arts Center and exhibits in Louisiana, Minnesota, Missouri, North Carolina, Pennsylvania, South Carolina, Texas, and the UK.
+1977, Greenville, SC) studied painting at the University of Dallas (MFA) and at Ouachita Baptist University (BA).
+For the last several years Copeland has worked primarily with painted paper to produce non-objective, collaged canvases that emphasize pattern, texture, color and mark.
+Copeland’s works are a synthesis of the visuality of landscapes such as planted fields and prairie that run along the rivers of Arkansas as well as that of peoples and cultures local and distant, rural and urban.
+His work has been exhibited in Arkansas and beyond including exhibits in Louisiana, Minnesota, Missouri, New York, North Carolina, Pennsylvania, South Carolina, Texas, and the United Kingdom.

 Left: Speaking at Life in Deep Ellum about Interrupted Paths

 Catalog excerpt from Boundary Hunters exhibit, Alfred, NY